-If you are developing against the AOSP
+If you're developing against the AOSP

-master branch, use one
+master branch, use

 Download previews, factory images, drivers, over-the-air (OTA) updates, and other blobs below.
 For details, see Obtaining proprietary binaries.

-binaries (blobs).
-For AOSP
+binaries (blobs) for AOSP

-- Factory images.
-For supported devices running tagged AOSP release branches.
+- Factory images for supported devices running tagged AOSP release branches

-- Binary hardware support files.
-For devices running tagged AOSP release branches.
+- Binary hardware support files for devices running tagged AOSP release branches

 Development Kit (NDK) and legacy kernels, GCC 4.9 included in the AOSP